nurgitlab/pern-blog/README.md

 # pern-blog
-News blog with moderators ans users
+News blog with moderators and users